UltraPass-Identity-Corp/ultrapassid.docs/docs/Portal/portal.md

 Remember to adhere to these guidelines to ensure the security and efficiency of your Organization's operations.

+## Logs

+### Audit & Security

+Audit & Security logs are designed to provide comprehensive insights into user activities and API interactions within the UltraPass Platform.
+These logs are crucial for monitoring, securing the platform, and meeting complaiance standards.

+- **User Activity:** Every action performed by a user within the portal is logged, detailing the timestamp, user ID, and the specific action taken.
+- **Client API Interactions:** All API calls made by clients are recorded; including the endpoint accessed and request metedata.

+### Usage

+Usage logs offer a detailed record of product consumption related to credential management and authentication processes, such as:

+- **Credential Issuance & Verification:** Logs every instance of credential issuance and verification, capturing the Schema used, timestamp, and organization details.
+- **UAuth Logins:** Captures each successful UAuth login attempt, providing data on the unique identifier, timestamp, and application context involved in the authentication process.

+These logs are essential for analyzing product usage patterns, identifying trends, and making informed decisions about resource allocation and system improvements.

 {: .fs-6 .fw-300 }